Republic of Heinzenland

-The Republic of Heinzenland (Republik Heinzenland; [ʁepuˈbliːk 'haɪntsn̩lant]) was a short-lived and unrecognized nation in the region now known as the Austrian federal state of Burgenland, aimed at protecting the German-speaking population in Western Hungary.
-The state was a direct result of the disputes in Central Europe following the First World War on the future of Burgenland under either Austrian or Hungarian control.
-Its main leader was Social Democratic politician Hans Suchard.
-Due to its short life, it is known as the "Two-day Republic".
-The Republic was one of many unrecognized successor states in the region, including Lajtabánság and the Republic of Prekmurje.
+The Republic of Heinzenland (Republik Heinzenland; [ʁepuˈbliːk 'haɪntsn̩lant]) was a short-lived and unrecognized nation in the region that is now known as the Austrian federal state of Burgenland.
+It was aimed at protecting the German-speaking population in Western Hungary.
+The state was a direct result of the disputes in Central Europe following the First World War on whether the future of Burgenland would be under Austrian or Hungarian control.
+Its main leader was the Social Democratic politician Hans Suchard.
+Its short life has made it known as the "Two-Day Republic".
+It was one of many unrecognized successor states in the region, including Lajtabánság and the Republic of Prekmurje.

 Etymology

 The name "Heinzenland" is derived from the German name for Western Hungary, Heanzenland, Hianzenland, or Hoanzenland (Heinzenland in Standard German).
-The name "Heanzen" or any variation of it in local dialects referred to German settlers in Western Hungary (west of Sopron), who immigrated from Bavaria and other parts of Germany to Hungary while keeping their own dialects (hence the variation between the names).
+The name "Heanzen" or any variation of it in local dialects referred to German settlers in Western Hungary (west of Sopron), who immigrated from Bavaria and other parts of Germany to Hungary while keeping their dialects (hence the variation between the names).

 There are different theories as to why the Heinzen was used.
 It may have been used to mock this group of German-speakers for their deviation from the Bavarian hiaz (now), instead using hianz.
 It might also have been derived from the common name Heinz, or from the followers of Henry II, Duke of Bavaria, Henry I Kőszegi, or Henry IV, Holy Roman Emperor, under whose reigns the settlers came.